bufbuild/protobuf-es/MANUAL.md

 ): FileInfo[]
 ```

-The function will be invoked with an array of `FileInfo` objects representing the TypeScript file content
+The function is invoked with an array of `FileInfo` objects representing the TypeScript file content
-to use for transpilation as well as two booleans indicating whether the function should transpile JavaScript,
+to use for transpilation, and two booleans indicating whether the function should transpile JavaScript,
 declaration files, or both.
 It should return a list of `FileInfo` objects representing the transpiled content.

+> [!NOTE]
+>
-**NOTE**: The `transpile` function is meant to be used in place of either `generateJs`, `generateDts`, or both.
+> The `transpile` function is meant to be used in place of either `generateJs`, `generateDts`, or both.
+However, those
-However, those functions will take precedence.
-This means that if `generateJs`, `generateDts`, and
+> functions will take precedence.
+This means that if `generateJs`, `generateDts`, and `transpile` are all provided,
-`transpile` are all provided, `transpile` will be ignored.
+> `transpile` will be ignored.

-A sample invocation of `createEcmaScriptPlugin` after the above steps will look similar to:
+A sample invocation of `createEcmaScriptPlugin` after the above steps looks similar to this:

 ```ts
 export const protocGenFoo = createEcmaScriptPlugin({